Galaxy of Heroes: Top Five Worst Characters

 Hard to blame Vader for killing his own men since he had to work with these dinguses.
 Stormtrooper functions best in an Empire team, so he's already situational in use, and even when in his prime, there are far better characters.
-He has a decent Taunt, but is limited to a terrible basic attack while waiting for its cooldown, or if he gets hit with Ability Block.
+He has a decent Taunt, but is limited to a terrible basic attack while waiting for the Taunt's cooldown, or if he gets hit with Ability Block.

-Plus, the Wall of Stormtroopers ability really only shines in Empire teams, and if you're going that route, you'll want Imperial Royal Guard as your Empire Tank; he's brandishes a far better basic attack while still offering stellar defense.
+Plus, the Wall of Stormtroopers ability really only shines in Empire teams, and if you're going that route, you'll want Imperial Royal Guard as your Empire Tank; he brandishes a far better basic attack while still offering stellar defense.

 4. Hoth Rebel Scout